ahashemiz/communications/README.md

 An intuitive way to grasp the difference between SLR and MLR is to visualize both:

 ![Alt text](readme_imgs/SlrVsMlr.png?raw=true "SLR Vs MLR")
+SLR: fitting a line of best fit vs MLR: fitting a plane of best fit.
+Note that the 3D plot on the right depicts MLR in the case of two predictor variables; MLR also includes cases where there are even more predictor variables.
+(Image Source)